Skip to content

 GET /process/processes#

-Returns a list of all configured processes, including both running and stopped services.
-This includes metadata like enabled status, version, and repository URL.
+Returns all configured processes, including enabled status, version, repo URL, and sponsorship URL.

 ✅ Example Response:#